K-rangeR/HashDB/test/unit_tests/README.md

 # Tests
-Directory containing test files and test data.
+Directory containing unit tests.
 Tests are run with the help of the [Check testing framework](https://libcheck.github.io/check/).

 ## Building Individual Tests